Entkenntnis/htw/README-en.md

 Copy `secrets.placeholder.js` and rename it to `secrets.js`.

 Now all prerequisites are fulfilled.
 You can start the server with `npm start` and have a working server on `localhost:3000`.
+To develop, you can also use `npm run dev` to automatically update the source code.

 ## Step 2: Enter answers